vsgobbi/PySignXmL/README.md

 It's features are extracting .CERT or .PEM files and PrivateKeys to add values on Signatures elements as '<SignatureValue>' and '<X509Certificate>' with 'rsa-sha1' type, compliance with 'http://www.w3.org/2000/09/xmldsig'.
 Sign a XML file or buffered String using A1 or A3 certificate.
 Serializes the data to request SOAP services.
-Create POST requests on WebServices as NFE or NFS-e.
+Create POST requests on WebServices as NFe or NFSe.

 ## Table of Contents